crawl/crawl/crawl-ref/docs/crawl_manual.rst

 !a
   Prompt before attacking when wielding this item.
 Non-weapons and ranged weapons prompt automatically.
 Also, if you answer 'y', you won't be prompted again until you switch weapons.
+To reset this prompt while keeping the current weapon wielded, use 'w' and select the current weapon.

 !d
   Prompt before dropping this item.